tuvelofstrom/calibrated_explanations/improvement_docs/explain_plugin_refactoring_summary.md

 ## Conclusion

 This refactoring successfully achieves the stated goals:
-- ✅ All explain logic moved into plugins
+- ✅ All explain logic moved into executors
 - ✅ CalibratedExplainer.explain is now a thin delegator
 - ✅ Sequential, feature-parallel, and instance-parallel strategies isolated
 - ✅ Behavioral parity maintained (all tests pass)
 - ✅ ADR-004 compliance for parallel execution framework
-- ✅ Foundation for future distributed execution plugins
+- ✅ Foundation for future distributed execution executors

 The code is cleaner, more maintainable, and ready for extension with minimal risk to existing functionality.